6-DoF Grasp Planning using Fast 3D Reconstruction and Grasp Quality CNN

 As industrial robots become ubiquitous, the yearn for home robotic platforms that will automate mundane chores, such as folding laundry or getting the house in order, increases as well.
 With recent advances in speeding up imaging and grasp analysis, more advanced and accurate robotic platforms with expensive, high-resolution depth cameras have shown they can utilize data-driven approaches and generalize to grasp unseen objects when applying 4-DoF grasping, where the gripper is forced to approach objects in a top-down manner such that the planned grasp is parallel to the depth image plane.
 However, the home environment is more complex than the common structured industrial setting, and top-down grasp planning often fails to find a good grasp in clutter and unstructured environments where the information of the objects’ locations and geometries are partial and limited.
 Furthermore, the high cost of a top-tier depth camera makes it inaccessible to most households.

 This motivates the development of robust and economical systems that can leverage state-of-the-art algorithms using inexpensive hardware.
 One such development is eliminating the need for expensive top-down depth cameras, instead utilizing multiple RGB images from a variety of view points.
 Beyond decreasing cost, this can reveal more geometry and topology of the objects, further facilitating the possibility for 6-DoF grasping tasks.
 In order to conduct online grasping, we need a fast model that can generate depth maps from RGB input images in subsecond time, and that is invariant to the camera angle and location in the environment.
-One such architecture that fits this requirement is a Learnt Stereo Machine, or LSM \cite{kar2017learning}.
+One such architecture that fits this requirement is a Learnt Stereo Machine, or LSM.